-The GetAMoveOn Network+ is an interdisciplinary community of researchers and practitioners, funded by a 4 year EPSRC grant running from June 2016 to the end of May 2020.
+The GetAMoveOn Network+ is an interdisciplinary community of researchers and practitioners, funded by an EPSRC grant running from June 2016 to December 2020.

 Our aim is to transform health through enabling mobility with the help of digital technologies.
 We are focusing on three target communities:

 - school children